Are you stuck in the Exercise Trap?

-Ever gone all in for an event — maybe a wedding, a holiday, or a fun run — trained like mad for a few weeks, then completely dropped off after?
-If that sounds familiar, you might be caught in the yo-yo exercise cycle.
+Maybe you’ve gone all in for a wedding, a holiday, or a fun run, trained like mad for a few weeks, then completely dropped off after.
+If that sounds familiar, you might be stuck in the yo-yo exercise trap.

-There are two big downsides when you go from zero to all-in and then stop suddenly:
+There are two big downsides when you go from zero to all-in, then stop suddenly:

 1. You lose more than just fitness.